 If I choose a fixed account option, what is the guaranteed rate, and how long will it apply?

 Are there different versions (share classes) of this annuity?
 How do they differ in fees and withdrawal rules?

+If the annuity is a qualified annuity and you are of the age to begin taking minimum required distributions, ask if the annuity allows for these distributions without penalties.

-BENEFITS AND RIDERS RELATED TO LONG-TERM CARE INSURANCE
+BENEFITS AND RIDERS

-Some annuities offer optional benefits, called riders,
+Some annuities offer optional benefits, called riders for an additional cost.
+The rider will provide additional benefits and protections that may not be included in the standard annuity contract.
+There are two types of annuity riders, those that offer a type of living benefit and those that offer a type of death benefit.
+The types of riders you are able to purchase depends on the type of annuity you buy.

+Living Benefit Riders provide a benefit to you during your life as long as you still have your annuity contract in force.
+A living benefit is paid to you as the purchaser of the annuity.
+Some types of living benefit riders include:

-that can help you pay for long-term care (LTC) expenses.
-These riders can provide extra protection if you need care in the future, but they usually come at an additional cost.What these riders can do:
+Long-Term Care (LTC) Benefits and Riders – LTC riders can help you pay for LTC expenses.
+These riders can provide extra protection if you need care in the future, but they usually come at an additional cost.
+It is important to note that LTC riders are not the same as long-term care insurance.
+They are tied to your annuity and may reduce your account value if used.
+Always review the contract and rider disclosure carefully before deciding.
+Some types of LTC Benefits and Riders include:

 Long-Term Care Benefits: Some annuities let you access extra funds from your annuity if you require long-term care, either in a facility or at home.